Bounding the Worst-class Error: A Boosting Approach: Conclusion

 \section{Conclusion}

-We focused on the worst-class error in multi-class classification tasks.
-We formulated the problem for bounding it.
+We focused on the worst-class error and provided the problem formulation.
+To avoid overfitting when using a rich hypothesis class, such as DNN, we considered bounding the worst-class error.
 We theoretically designed a boosting algorithm specialized for bounding the worst-class error and derived the training and generalization performance.
-We experimentally showed that the boosting algorithm successfully avoided the bias of class-wise errors on artificial and real balanced and imbalanced datasets.
+The experimental results complemented our theoretical results and showed that the boosting algorithm successfully avoided the bias of class-wise errors on artificial/real and balanced/imbalanced datasets.